maryhosseiny/Analysis-of-US-Crime-Rates/README.md

 ## **Overview**
 - **What problem is being solved?**

 I was trying to find the property crime rate of all the schools together in each State of the US.
-I wanted to visually see and compare the different crime rates of US States together.
+I wanted to visualize and compare the different crime rates of US States together.

 - **Where is the information from?**